TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Up/Down to select option.
 Left/Right to change option setting.

-Press change stance button to reset curren setting.
+Press change stance button to reset current setting.

 Known issues:
 The Announce Log used for the display has a delay on entries, so slow down your button presses when changing the settings.

+Replaying sideop 144, Remains of Man on Fire, will leave your character stuck in the Quarantine helipad and unable to abort the mission and requiring you to restore your save.
+Avoid completing the mission (extracting body).

+Manual selection of a sideop will not prevent games sideop selection from opeining a sideop in the same area.
+Even though both will show on map and will give ui que of sideop start, one of the two will not actually activate its script, so you will not encounter the objective items or characters.

-Starting a mission with subsistence will still show the loadout screen, and will show the last missions visual setup, should refresh when you change any settings, or if you exit to the title menu, or just enter the mission.
+Starting a mission with subsistence will still show the loadout screen, and will show the last missions visual setup, it should refresh when you change any settings, or if you exit to the title menu, or just enter the mission.

 Buddy may have to be repicked after turning off subsidence.

 Enemy Life percentage doesn't seem to effect stun.

 Subsidence mode will still technically do a full deployment cost of what's set.
 Manual solution, have a loadout with all items set to none and cheapest weapons.

-Changing General Enemy Parameters to Default requires starting and aborting a mission, then restarting the game.
+When changing General Enemy Parameters back to Default you must exit to title to have the setting save, then restart the game to have it load the default enemy parameters.

-History:
+Changelog:
+r40 2015-10-10
+Rebuilt for 1.0.4.0
+Quiet Return function moved out of TppStory.lua, so for now one less file modded.

+r39 2015-10-08 - public release
+Updated to patch 1.0.4.0
+Uses MGSVModDo.exe to build 00.dat from games 00.dat.
+Uses MGS_QAR_Tool by Sergeanur
+Enemy parameters setting saves on exit to title instead of requiring mission start/abort.
+Still needs restart for Default to take effect (but not for turning on Tweaked)
+Value skipping for settings
+Manual selection of sideop 144 disabled, may still come up in random selection

+r38
+Enemy parameters default to.. default
+Wormhole forced off for subsistence mode
+Equipment downgrades no longer applied to vanilla subsistence missions when subsistence mode off

-r37 2015-10-05
+r37 2015-10-05 - public release
 Open specific sideop
 Force open added to unlockSideops unlockSideops rename to random for areas